What We Do

 - Mother Tongue-Based Multilingual Education (MTB-MLE): The program supports and strengthens curriculum development by producing mother tongue- based textbooks writing, ethno-art teaching, learning materials and tools for primary level schools.

-- School Improvement Plan (SIP) – The program strengthens school external activities such as building constructions and classroom facilities for teachers and students, and school internal activities covering teaching quality and institutional management and leadership and strengthening community participation.
+- School Improvement Unit – The program strengthens school external activities such as building constructions and classroom facilities for teachers and students, and school internal activities covering teaching quality and institutional management and leadership and strengthening community participation.

 Bureau of Special Projects